-Simply put, this SQL command will instruct the database to discover the username and password of the legitimate user.
-In other words, the very login form which is supposed to protect your sensitive information can be exploited to reveal your login information to hackers.
+Simply put, this SQL command will instruct the database to discover the username and password of a legitimate user.
+In other words, the login form which is supposed to protect your sensitive information can be exploited to reveal it.

-Every website each has its own specific set of SQL queries that it will perform for legitimate functions required for your website to work.
-If any input field remains vulnerable to hackers, a hacker may inject additional SQL commands to manipulate the website to perform certain tasks out of its usual capabilities, thus stretching the limits of the website to access information not previously accessible.
-As a result, any hacker which uses SQL Injection will have a clear path to the heart of your website regardless of the quality or quantity of network security systems you set up on your website.
+Every website has its own specific set of SQL queries that are vital for its function.
+If any input field remains vulnerable to hackers, an attacker may inject additional SQL commands.
+This will force the website to perform specific tasks out of its usual capabilities.

+By stretching the limits of the website, attackers can access information not previously available.
+As a result, any hacker that uses SQL Injection will have a clear path to the heart of your website.
+This is regardless of the quality, or quantity, of network security systems you have in place.

+Yes.
 SQL Injection is one of the most popular intrusion techniques among modern hackers.
-Although it is relatively easy to protect websites against SQL Injection, it is many business owners are oblivious to this threat.
+Although it is relatively easy to protect websites against SQL Injection, many business owners are oblivious to the threat.

-Every database’s level of security can be manually set by a developer.
-Whether a hacker is able to gain access to your database depends on the level of security.
-Unfortunately, most databases are set to ‘read access’, so even if the intruder is unable to manipulate your database, they can still easily read your sensitive data.
+Unfortunately, most databases are set to “read access.”
+This that even if an intruder is unable to manipulate your database, they can still easily read your sensitive data.

-As explained above, an attacker can gain easy access to your website’s database through SQL Injection.
-Once he finds out that your website is vulnerable, he is able to inject SQL commands through any input field on your website.
-This is equivalent to giving the hacker full access to execute any SQL command on your website.
+As explained, an attacker can easily access your website’s database through SQL Injection.
+Once they find out your website is vulnerable, they can inject SQL commands through an input field.
+This is equivalent to giving the hacker full access to execute any SQL command on your site.

-Unfortunately, the impact of SQL Injection can only be discovered after the hacker has stolen the data or manipulated the server, with the more expert hackers rarely getting caught.
+Unfortunately, the impact of an SQL Injection attack is only evident after data is stolen or a server manipulated.
+The fact is, expert hackers rarely get caught.